-‘Acts of intimidation’: Media organisations condemn raids at ‘Dainik Bhaskar’, ‘Bharat Samachar’
+‘Acts of intimidation’: Raids on ‘Dainik Bhaskar’, ‘Bharat Samachar’ deplored by press organisations

 Dainik Bhaskar editor Om Gaur said the raids were a result of the newspaper’s ‘aggressive reporting’ during the second wave of the pandemic.

-Media organisations on Thursday said the Income Tax Department’s raids at the offices of the Dainik Bhaskar group was the government’s attempt to intimidate the press.
-The IT department also conducted raids at the office of Lucknow-based TV channel Bharat Samachar.
+The Income Tax Department’s raids at the offices of the Dainik Bhaskar group were an attempt by the government to intimidate the media, press organisations said on Thursday.
+The Income Tax department also raided the office of Lucknow-based TV channel Bharat Samachar.

 Dainik Bhaskar had widely reported on the second wave of Covid-19 and its devastating effects.
 In a series of reports, the newspaper was critical of the Centre’s claims on vaccination figures, underreporting of deaths, floating bodies in Ganga river and the toll due to oxygen shortages.

 Bharat Samachar had highlighted the Adityanath government’s poor handling of the coronavirus crisis in Uttar Pradesh.

 Last month, an opinion piece by Dainik Bhaskar’s national editor Om Gaur on the Covid-19 deaths was published in The New York Times.
 Headlined, “The Ganges is returning the dead.
-It does not lie”, the article said India’s holiest river was a testimony to the Narendra Modi administration’s failure in handling the health crisis.
+It does not lie”, the article said the bodies on the banks of India’s holiest river were a testimony to the Narendra Modi administration’s failure in handling the health crisis.

-The Press Council of India said it deplores such acts of intimidation by the government through enforcement agencies to deter the independent media from discharging their duties.
+The Press Council of India criticised the Income Tax raids, calling it an “act of intimidation” via enforcement agencies “to deter the independent media from discharging their duties”.

 The Committee to Protect Journalists, a United States-based media body, said such raids were aimed at intimidating news outlets critical of the government.
 It urged India to revive its long tradition of press freedom and “allow journalists to report freely on matters of public interest”.

-“The use of tax raids against media properties like Dainik Bhaskar and Bharat Samachar is a vile tactic transparently aimed at intimidating news outlets that report critically on India’s government, and it needs to stop, now,” said Steven Butler, Asia program coordinator for CPJ.
+Steven Butler, Asia program coordinator for CPJ, said that “the use of tax raids against media properties like Dainik Bhaskar and Bharat Samachar is a vile tactic transparently aimed at intimidating news outlets that report critically on India’s government”.
+He said such action against media needs to stop now.

 The newspaper put out an online statement titled, “The government is scared of true journalism; it is trying to browbeat the Bhaskar group, which highlighted dead bodies in the Ganga river and the true number of Covid-19 deaths.”